Home ⋅ All Commands ⋅ Grouped Commands ⋅ Modules ⋅ FAQ |

 Additionally, the following shortcuts may be used: "AllNormal", "AllToggled", "AllActive", "AllInactive", "AllUp", "AllDown".
 They are actually different masks for 4 individual states from 8 total.
 These are supported too: "AllActiveUp", "AllActiveDown", "AllInactiveUp", "AllInactiveDown".

-If state is specified, that particular button state is set.
-If state is omitted, every state is set.
-Specifying a style destroys the current style (use AddButtonStyle to avoid this).
+is omitted, every state is set.
+Specifying a style destroys the

 The first line sets every state of the left buttons to flat, while the second sets only the "ActiveUp" and "Inactive" states of every button to flat (only flags are changed; the buttons' individual styles are not changed).